 June Birth Flowers – Rose and Honeysuckle

-The delicately scented rose represents balance, promise, hope, chastity, humility and sweetness.
-But, each rose has their own specific meaning.
+The delicately scented rose represents balance, promise, hope, chastity, humility, and sweetness.
+But, each rose has its own specific meaning.
 The red rose symbolizes romance and passionate love.
-The yellow rose symbolizes joy, warm feelings and love.
+The yellow rose symbolizes joy, warm feelings, and love.
 The white rose symbolizes purity and charm.
 They bloom for six to eight weeks starting in late spring.

 July Birth Flowers – Larkspur and Water Lily

 The Larkspur is an elegant flower that symbolizes love, affection, strong attachment, lightness, a pure heart, and a cheerful disposition.
 Larkspurs grow three to six feet tall and are available in several colors.
 They bloom annually in the spring and summer.

 August Birth Flowers – Gladiolus and Poppy